glennbrowne8/genes-art-website/HOLIDAY-MODE-GUIDE.md

 ### Good Custom Messages:
 ```
 "Taking a well-deserved break!
-Back on December 25th and
+Back on 25th December and
 ready to create more Aussie artwork.
 Feel free to browse
 and I'll respond to all enquiries when I return."

 "G'day!
 Off on a painting expedition in the outback.
 Gallery's open for browsing, but I'll be back to take
-orders from January 5th.
+orders from 5th January.
 Cheers!"

 "Currently away from the workshop.
 Browse the collection
 and drop me a line - I'll get back to you soon!"